 NOTE: For an emergency admission, precertification is not required.
-However, you, your authorized representative or physician must notify the claims administrator within 24 hours of

-Provider Network Status Responsibility to Get Precertification Comments the admission or as soon as possible within a reasonable period of time.
+However, you, your authorized representative or physician must notify the claims administrator within 24 hours of the admission or as soon as possible within a reasonable period of time.

 HOW DECISIONS ARE MADE